shaloo/docs.arcana/docs/auth/custom-oauth.md

 ## Prerequisites

-* Make sure you have [[config-custom-oauth|registered the app and configured the custom OAuth settings]] using the {{config.extra.arcana.dashboard_name}}.
+* The app should be [[config-custom-oauth|registered and configured for using custom OAuth]] using the {{config.extra.arcana.dashboard_name}}.

 * You will require the following to integrate the app with the SDK:

     - Unique *{{config.extra.arcana.app_address}}* assigned to the app after registration.
     - *Provider identifier* value displayed in the registered app settings in the dashboard **after configuring and saving** the custom OAuth settings.

-{% include "./text-snippets/non-evm-warning.md" %}

-Following are the integration instructions for a simple HTML/CSS/JS app that uses custom user authentication and not the social login offered by the {{config.extra.arcana.sdk_name}}.
+## 1. Install

 Depending upon the [[web3-stack-apps|app type]], you may need to [[sdk-installation|install one or more SDKs]] and the integration code may vary from one app type to another.

-### 1. Install

-{% include "./code-snippets/auth_install.md" %}

-### 2. Initialize `AuthProvider`

-{% include "./code-snippets/import_auth.md" %}

-{% include "./code-snippets/new_auth.md" %}

-{% include "./text-snippets/warn_initialize_first.md" %}

-{% include "./code-snippets/init_auth.md" %}
+## 2. Integrate App

+Select the app type and follow the instructions to integrate the app with the SDK.

-{% include "./text-snippets/quick-start-authprovider-optional.md" %}
+{% include "./text-snippets/select_app_type_integrate.md" %}

+!!! an-caution "No user onboarding"

+      When using custom authentication, apps **do not onboard users** via the social login feature of the {{config.extra.arcana.sdk_name}}.
+Simply integrate with the SDK, access `AuthProvider` and call `loginWithCustomProvider` to provision the user's keys for signing blockchain transactions.

 ## 3. Call `loginWithCustomProvider`

-After the user logs in successfully via custom OAuth, get the JWT and provide it as input to the {{config.extra.arcana.sdk_name}} method below:
+After the user logs in successfully via custom authentication solutions, get the JWT and provide it as input to the {{config.extra.arcana.sdk_name}} method below:

 ```js
 await auth.loginWithCustomProvider({